Ubuntu Server Tutorials

 Let's restart the OpenVPN server and we are good to go:

-sudo /etc/init.d/openvpn restart
+sudo /etc/init.d/openvpn

 Client configuration